 In 1379, the Yorkshire Poll Tax Rolls was complied and it listed the name as both a surname and a forename: Isabella Clare; Clara Dey; and Clare Schepard.

-Another source confirms the wide migration os the family by the 13th century: "Clare is an ancient Oxfordshire name.
+Another source confirms the wide migration of the family by the 13th century: "Clare is an ancient Oxfordshire name.
 In feudal times the De Clares were a very powerful family in southern England.
 In the 13th century the name of De Clare or De Clar' was established in Oxfordshire, Norfolk, Suffolk, Somerset."

 Early History of the Claire family

-Another 250 words (18 lines of text) covering the years 1172, 1793 and 1864 are included under the topic Early Claire History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Claire research.
+Another 134 words (10 lines of text) covering the years 1172, 1793, 1864, 1100, 1148, 1130, 1176, 1153, 1217, 1172, 1220, 1577, 1628, 1677, 1604, 1605, 1618, 1416 and 1471 are included under the topic Early Claire History in all our PDF Extended History products and printed products wherever possible.

 Claire Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Claire has been recorded under many different variations, including Clair, Clare, Clere, O'Clear, O'Clair and others.

 Early Notables of the Claire family (pre 1700)

-PDF Extended History products and printed products wherever possible.
+Another 49 words (4 lines of text) are included under the topic Early Claire Notables in all our PDF Extended History products and printed products wherever possible.